princeton-sns/copilot/README.md

 * Generalized Paxos

+The implementations of EPaxos, MultiPaxos, Mencius, and Generalized Paxos were created by Iulian Moraru, David G. Andersen, and Michael Kaminsky as part of the [EPaxos project](https://github.com/efficient/epaxos).

 The struct marshaling and unmarshaling code was generated automatically using the tool available at: https://code.google.com/p/gobin-codegen/

-The repository also contains a machine-readable (and model-checkable) specification of EPaxos in TLA+.

 AUTHORS:

-Iulian Moraru, David G. Andersen -- Carnegie Mellon University

-Michael Kaminsky -- Intel Labs
+Khiem Ngo -- Princeton University

+Siddhartha Sen -- Microsoft Research

+Wyatt Lloyd -- Princeton University